Skip to main content

 If you don’t then there’s something wrong with you.

 I’ll come back to this some day and write a proper post about my actual thoughts on the subject.
 Until then… why did you even come this far?
 You’re either too old or too curious.
-Both recipes for disaster.
+Both are recipes for disaster.

 Comments